Btodhunter/ci-demos/README.md

 # Anchore CI Demos

-## Example of a container build pipeline, including an Anchore Engine image security scanning
+## Example of a container build pipeline, including an Anchore Engine image security scan

 Contains a very simple Nodejs application, which is published to a registry as a runnable docker container.